amitxv/PC-Tuning/docs/post-install.md

 - Ensure that you have enough cores to run your real-time application on and aren't reserving too many CPUs to the point where isolating modules does not yield real-time performance

-- As CPU sets are considered soft policies, the configuration is not guaranteed.
-A CPU intensive process such as a stress-test will utilize the reserved cores if required
+- As CPU sets are considered soft policies, the configuration isn't guaranteed.
+A CPU-intensive process such as a stress-test will utilize the reserved cores if required

 #### Potential Use Cases